John McCain: Prisoner of war

-Beginning in August 1968, McCain was subjected to a program of severe torture.
-He was bound and beaten every two hours; this punishment occurred at the same time that he was suffering from heat exhaustion and dysentery.
-Further injuries brought McCain to "the point of suicide," but his preparations were interrupted by guards.
-Eventually, McCain made an anti-U.S. propaganda "confession."
-He had always felt that his statement was dishonorable, but as he later wrote, "I had learned what we all learned over there: every man has his breaking point.
+Beginning in August 1968, McCain was subjected to severe torture.
+He was bound and beaten every two hours, and he was suffering from heat exhaustion and dysentery.
+Further injuries brought McCain to "the point of suicide", but his preparations were interrupted by guards.
+Eventually, McCain made an anti-U.S. propaganda "confession".
+He had always felt that his statement was dishonorable, but as he later wrote: "I had learned what we all learned over there: every man has his breaking point.
 I had reached mine."
-Many U.S. POWs were tortured and maltreated in order to extract "confessions" and propaganda statements; virtually all of them eventually yielded something to their captors.
+Many U.S. POWs were tortured and maltreated to extract "confessions" and propaganda statements; virtually all eventually yielded something.
 McCain received two to three beatings weekly because of his continued refusal to sign additional statements.

 McCain refused to meet various anti-war groups seeking peace in Hanoi, wanting to give neither them nor the North Vietnamese a propaganda victory.
 From late 1969, treatment of McCain and many of the other POWs became more tolerable, while McCain continued to resist the camp authorities.
 McCain and other prisoners cheered the U.S. "Christmas Bombing" campaign of December 1972, viewing it as a forceful measure to push North Vietnam to terms.

 McCain was a prisoner of war in North Vietnam for five and a half years, until his release on March 14, 1973, along with 108 other prisoners of war.
 His wartime injuries left him permanently incapable of raising his arms above his head.
-After the war, McCain, accompanied by his family and his second wife Cindy, returned to the site on a few occasions in efforts of trying to come to terms with what had happened to him there during his capture.
+After the war, McCain, accompanied by his family, returned to the site on a few occasions.